Viewing Events

 Event Data Storage

+Event files are stored in the device's internal storage.
 Each event consists of a .bin file (waveform data) and a .json file (metadata).
-Files can be transferred off the device via USB or network for archival.
+Files can be transferred off the device via USB for archival.

-Storage Note: Each data packet is approximately 19.7 KB in binary format.
+Each data packet is approximately 19.7 KB in binary format.
 A typical event with 10 pre-trigger packets and 10 post-trigger packets uses approximately 400 KB of storage.